Nuke 3D Printable Electric Ukulele - Website

 It was designed with 3D printing in mind, its angular shape and form being ideal for 3D slicing and printing with ease, and yielding successful prints in a variety of machines, ranging from industrial printers to home-brew contraptions.

-Nuke is part of Juan's explorations towards his Master's Thesis on digitally distributed products and the democratization of manufacture.
+Nuke is part of Juan's explorations towards his Master's Thesis on digitally distributed products and the democratization of manufacture, and its source files have been sold, downloaded and used hundreds of times.

 First, start off by getting your hands on a copy of the STL source files (3D models) that you will input into your 3D printer.
 They are optimized to be compatible with most printers and setups, and the geometry has been simplified to be sliced (processed) quickly and efficiently by your computer, You will receive a compressed (.zip) version of these files immediately after making your order.